mdf53/startup/README.md

 ![image](https://github.com/mdf53/startup/assets/102641657/434e3bf2-3897-4a5c-a4e2-5bfcc0bfc513)

 ## Simon:
-Added the Simon-WebSocket to https://simon.dailydevotional.click
+Added the Simon-React to https://simon.dailydevotional.click

+## Startup React

 ## Startup Websocket
 Added in the Chat/Help feature at the bottom of the website.